Lawn mower repair problems

 - Drain the gas completely before storing it for the season

 - Buy ethanol free gas like MotoMix or Pre-blended fuel

 - Rotate gas every two months during months of use

-Pre-blened fuel and MotoMix are more expensive than regular gas, but they will save you hundreds in repair bills if you are not in the habit of rotating gas frequently.
+Pre-blened fuel and ethanol free gas like MotoMix will cost more money than regular gas, but they will save you hundreds in repair bills if you are not in the habit of rotating gas frequently.

 This problem is likely only going to get worse.
 The EPA wants to allow up to 15% ethanol as their studies show many cars can safely use it.
 There are many critics of adding that much ethanol to gas, but it’s a sign that this issue is not going away.

 **All opinions in this post are my own.
 However, this post may include affiliate links.